-If you’d like to redress the balance a little there, you can find a longer version of this feature with more on children’s television’s long history of comedy spooks – not to mention a brand new otherwise unseen feature on the Christmas Special of The Ghosts Of Motley Hall – in my collection Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+If you’d like to redress the balance a little there, you can find a longer version of this feature with more on children’s television’s long history of comedy spooks – not to mention a brand new otherwise unseen feature on the Christmas Special of The Ghosts Of Motley Hall – in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me available in paperback here or from the Kindle Store here.

 Alright, so maybe it wasn’t that different – after all, the show did still involve large amounts of spectral hi-jinks, comic misunderstandings and failures to transport antique vases with any degree of success – but the first three series of Rentaghost were built around an at least comparatively more structured and interesting format.
 The original central character was Fred Mumford (Anthony Jackson), a literal lifelong underachiever who had founded Rentaghost as an odd job agency with two Spirit World pals – medieval jester Timothy Claypole (Michael Staniforth) and Victorian gent Hubert Davenport (Michael Darbyshire) – in the hope of finally establishing a business venture that would impress his parents.
 However, he also wanted to prevent them from finding out he was now a ghost, which lent an extra element of escalating chaos to the already haphazard plots.
 The early escapades also involved a good deal of broad social satire on issues like Trade Union relations, airport delays and hoax ‘mediums’, which would be largely phased out as the show went on.
 Hardly Samuel Beckett, admittedly, but it does give you some idea of why a large percentage of erstwhile viewers still feel that it was never quite the same afterwards.